CoffeeBeforeArch/pytest_guide/src/intro/intro.md

 One important thing to note is that each of our tests will get their own copy for the `TestClass` object (they will not share the same object)

+We'll keep our `TestClass` with our test methods (and the functions we're testing) in a file called `test_classes.py`.

 # Running Tests

-Now that we have some background on what tests look like, we can look at how to find available tests and how to run them.
+Now that we have some background on what tests look like, we'll learn how to both query available tests and run them.
+For this, we'll be using our `test_functions.py` and `test_classes.py` files we previously created.

-## Seeing Available Tests with `collectonly`/`collect-only`
+## Finding Available Tests with `collectonly`/`collect-only`

-Before tests are executed, `pytest` goes through a startup phase called `collection`.
-During this phase, `pytest` will see what tests are available for execution.
+Before tests are executed, `pytest` goes through a phase called `collection`.
+During this phase, `pytest` will look for tests that it can execute.

-We often want to see what tests are available before we execute them (often because we want to run specific tests, every available test).
+We often want to see what tests are available before we execute them (often because we want to run specific tests, not every available test).
 We can do this by running `pytest --collectonly`/`pytest-collect-only` followed by the path to the directory containing tests (if no path is specified, the current working directory is searched).

-For example, if we run `pytest --collectonly` in the directory with our test functions/class, we can see the following:
+For example, if we run `pytest --collectonly` in the directory with our `test_functions.py` and `test_classes.py` files, we can see the following:

 ```
 cba@cba$ pytest --collect-only